Lee Pil-mo

 Lee Pil-mo (born June 26, 1974) is a South Korean actor.

 Personal life

 In December 2018 K-star Entertainment announced that Lee, who was in an onscreen relationship with the interior designer Seo Soo-yeon on TV Chosun's dating show Taste of Love, would be getting married in Spring 2019.

 On February 9, 2019, Lee married Seo Soo-yeon in a private ceremony.
 All four on-screen brothers from the 2009 KBS drama My Too Perfect Sons were present at the wedding.
 Actor Son Hyun-joo was the main host of the wedding while Ji Chang-wook and Han Sang-jin were present as well.
 Lee and his wife welcomed their first child, a son, on August 14, 2019.
-In February 2022, his wife posted on SNS that his wife was pregnant with their second child, due for delivery in August 2022.
+In February 2022, his wife posted on SNS that she was pregnant with their second child, due for delivery in August 2022.